root-project/root/README/DEVELOPMENT.md

 and supports "inline" unit tests in each component's `test` folder.
-Unit testing uses the [GTest and GMock](https://github.com/google/googletest) infrastructure along with small ROOT-specific extensions located in [ROOTUnitTestSupport](../test/unit_testing_support).
-The documentation of GTest and GMock is rather extensive and we will describe some of the features of ROOTUnitTestSupport.
+Unit testing uses the [GTest and GMock](https://github.com/google/googletest) infrastructure along with small ROOT-specific extensions located in [TestSupport](../core/test_support/).
+The documentation of GTest and GMock is rather extensive and we will describe some of the features of ROOT::TestSupport.
 In order to write an inline unit test, add a new file in the nearest to the tested component's `test` folder and call `ROOT_ADD_GTEST` in the `CMakeLists.txt` file.

 In many cases using standard GTest facility is sufficient to write a good test.
-However, sometimes we want to test the error conditions of an interface and its diagnostics.
+However, we disallow error messages in gtests, or sometimes we want to test the error conditions of an interface and its diagnostics.
 For example,

 ```cpp